otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 An empty array is not useful, so lets send a `POST` request to the same URL.
 Click on the **Body** tab, then the **form data** radio button.
 Add the appropriate key/value pairs, then click the **Send** button.
 Have a look at your **MySQL** database.
 You should now have a new row in your `institutions` tables.
 Alternatively, you can make a `GET` request.

+**Question:** How would I get one institution?

 ![](https://github.com/otago-polytechnic-bit-courses/IN607-intro-app-dev-concepts/blob/s2-2021/resources/img/03-laravel-api-1/03-postman-4.PNG?raw=true)

-What happens if I want to update a row, i.e., institution?
+What happens if you want to update a row, i.e., institution?
 Lets send a `PUT` request to the same URL.
 Here we have changed the name from **Otago Polytechnic** to **Te Kura Matatini ki Otago** using the row's `id`.
 Just note that we are using the **Params** tab not the **Body** tab.

 ![](https://github.com/otago-polytechnic-bit-courses/IN607-intro-app-dev-concepts/blob/s2-2021/resources/img/03-laravel-api-1/03-postman-5.PNG?raw=true)

-What happens if I do not want an institution anymore?
+What happens if you do not want an institution anymore?
 Lets send a `DELETE` request to the same URL.
 Much like the `PUT` request, we must specify the row's `id`.
-As you can, the response messages are not useful.
+As you can see, the response messages are not useful.

 ![](https://github.com/otago-polytechnic-bit-courses/IN607-intro-app-dev-concepts/blob/s2-2021/resources/img/03-laravel-api-1/03-postman-6.PNG?raw=true)